Spinach: Its Acne-Clearing Properties Revealed

 Sea buckthorn oil – a natural secret for acne and oily skin

-L. reuteri is a trusted ally of us acne-clearing fanatics, and the rare compounds in spinach can apparently increase it.
-Elsewhere, another batch of spinach compounds called glycoglycerolipids have been shown to protect the gut lining.
+L. reuteri is a trusted ally of us acne-clearing fanatics, and rare compounds in spinach can apparently increase it.
+Meanwhile, another batch of spinach compounds called glycoglycerolipids have been shown to protect the gut lining.

 Yet another gut-protecting compound